 Tabbed browsing features on the iPhone 5C and it's a visually appealing area of Safari, with open tabs stacked like a vertical row of dominos displaying the site each one is on, allowing you to thumb through with a pleasing fluidity.

-We're not sure how many tabs you can have opened at once, but we managed to get 20 up before getting bored of hitting the tiles icon in the bottom right corner and then the plus key.
+I'm not sure how many tabs you can have opened at once, but I managed to get 20 up before getting bored of hitting the tiles icon in the bottom right corner and then the plus key.

 Hit the menu key in the centre of the bottom tool bar and you'll be greeted with a number of options, including the ability to share a website via social networks and other communication formats as well bookmarking, printing or making the web page into an app icon so you have a shortcut to it on the homescreen.